 All commercial roof coatings need to be applied with manufacturer's product limitations in mind.
 This is why you are sure to appreciate the attention to detail that goes into our work.
 Our roofing experts also carefully comply with application instructions and common procedures in the safest and most efficient and effective way possible to ensure that a roof is sufficiently waterproofed.
 We also make sure that substrate surfaces are free of "bond breakers" that may affect a coating before applying a waterproofing membrane.

-What's great about commercial roof coatings is the ability to apply them to both newer and older roofs.
-A coating on a new roof also reduces the heat load on the roofing assembly, which can result in added savings and improved energy efficiency.
+What's great about waterproof roof coatings is that they can be applied to both newer and older roofs.
+A waterproof roof coating on a new roof also reduces the heat load on the roofing assembly, which can result in added savings and improved energy efficiency.
+If you’re not sure if a waterproof roof coating is right for your building, contact us to speak to a representative who will happily assist you with all your questions.